 Healthcare digital transformation can no longer be ignored.
-Providers must respond to industry shifts and consumer demands by becoming more outcomes focused, value and consumer driven, and digitally native.
+Providers must respond to shifts in industry and consumer demands by becoming more outcomes focused, value and consumer driven, and digitally native.
 Innovative solutions at the forefront of technology evolution will determine the future-readiness, competitiveness, and sustainability of providers.
-IDC Health Insights: Provider IT Transformation Strategies offers in-depth coverage of evolving clinical and operational IT use cases helping providers meet such challenges in a market with increased consolidation alongside the transition to value-based care, rise of consumerism, and promise of personalized medicine.
+IDC Health Insights: Worldwide Provider IT Transformation Strategies offers in-depth coverage of clinical and operational IT use cases that help providers address such challenges as the shift to value-based care, rise of consumerism, and the new normals of the pandemic and post-pandemic eras.
 The topics of this service focus on technologies that provide the most value in terms of cost, quality, access, patient safety, and patient experience.

 Since 2003, IDC Health Insights has been conducting ongoing quantitative and qualitative research including defining the digital transformation use case taxonomy for value-based health and research into providers, patients, and consumer attitudes toward advances in health information technologies.
 Unique among analyst firms, IDC Health Insights uses an integrated research model that includes the new and emerging intersections and changing relationships among all healthcare stakeholders, both in the United States and worldwide.

 Throughout the year, this service will address the following topics:

 - Clinical documentation and workflow solutions with a focus on EHR and practice management, virtual care integration, workflow optimization and documentation integrity, speech recognition and transcription, medication management and digital prescribing, patient identity and access management, HIE, and interoperability

 - Digital patient engagement and experience solutions with a focus on the digital front door, CRM in healthcare, patient financial engagement, consumer experiential design, and services

 - Medical imaging and archiving solutions with a focus on imaging analytics, PACS, VNA, and enterprise imaging